Zero and Tare are two very useful functions on weighing scales, designed to make the weighing process easier.

 Zero, on the other hand, should be used to return a scale to zero when nothing is placed on it.

 Did you know there’s actually a difference between weighing scales and balances?
-Find out what the difference is in this blog post.
+Find out what the difference is in this blog post: The Difference between Weighing Scales & Balances.

 Unfortunately, even scales of the highest-quality can be affected by external factors.
-We briefly discussed one of them in this blog post, but you can review all the factors that can affect your scale accuracy in this blog post..
+We briefly discussed one of them in this blog post, but you can review all the factors that can affect your scale accuracy in our blog post: What Factors Can Affect the Accuracy of Your Scale?

 If you are confused about any other weighing terms, take a look at our industrial weighing scale glossary.